Morning Coffee – A Reflection by Irish Mike

 The coffee journey continued from there to a job with the Siren to dreams of owning my own place some time.
 I simply loved the coffee HOUSE culture, frankly, even more than the coffee itself.
 The traditional coffee I have ordered for years was NOT some boutique blend from Africa, rather, it was a milky, lightly sweet way-too-big iced drink that no one actually likes.
 This was my commuter cup.
 The drink that got me out of bed, caffeinated, and ready for what the day would bring.
 I didn’t like coffee.
 I liked how I felt after, and was still romantically connected with the idea of coffee, really the idea of connecting with people socially, for business, or just to get some work done in a place other than the office.
 I was a poser and a phony and I had a real attitude about it.
 I thought I knew what needed to be known…but like a lot of life, the more you know, the more you don’t.
 So I set out to learn more…

 Today, coffee for me is less about what it does for me by way of caffeination and energy and more about the taste, the experience, and the subtelties of particular flavor profile from specific countries, farms even, around the world.
 Thanks to my good friend Iron Phil (Caffe Lusso), I am learning to pick up notes of chocolate, straw and blue berries, peanut butter, and other exotic spices.
 Coffee, when bought right as green beans, then roasted by a true master roaster, and then prepared right at home or in a coffee house, can be the difference between having an average existence and having a full, energetic, passionate life where people celebrate the very fact that you are alive.
 Sure, it may sound over the top, but I really believe that coffee can be like a lot of great food and drink experiences.
 Take wine and chocolate for example.
 There is table wine, and cheap “camping” chocolate, and then there is the taste that a beautiful Bordeaux or Montepulciano brings, and in chocolate, the heavenly, almost sensual taste and experience you get when you breath and taste Valhrona for the first time.
 It is the proverbial NEXT LEVEL.
+Should your workplace have a coffee maker?
+The answer is positive, as caffeine is a mood-lifter.
+It also has a significant impact on mental clarity and performance.

 So next time you wake up to a lovely spring day in Seattle (or wherever you call home), think about what you are buying, brewing, and experiencing.
 If you are like me even a little bit, you will remember your coffee journey, and I hope you will keep going…sipping, savoring, breathing, and enjoying not only our “culture” but the connection to the land those rich dark beans have come from.